Possessor (film): Plot

-The traumatized and disoriented Tate flees from the crime scene to his friend Reeta's apartment.
+Vos attempts to finish the job per protocol by forcing Tate to shoot himself, but again cannot make him pull the trigger.
+During a dissociative break, in which Vos struggles to remain in control of Tate's body, he stabs himself in the skull, damaging the implant and causing severe neurological symptoms on Vos's own body, causing her internal physical damage.
+Vos discovers she can neither leave Tate's body, nor overpower his consciousness.
+Tate regains control, but is severely disoriented, in shock and traumatised from the violence before him, so he flees the crime scene.
+He seeks refuge with his friend Reeta, while experiencing fragmented memories of Vos's life.

 He kills Reeta while struggling with dissociative memories of the hit on Parse and Ava.
-Eddie, another employee from Vos's company, arrives at the apartment to help Vos regain control and complete Tate's suicide.
-The attempt fails.
-Vos is still unable to make Tate kill himself.
-Instead, he becomes aware of her presence inside his body.
+Eddie, a co-employee from Tate's workplace reveals himself to be a plant from Vos' agency, and arrives at the apartment to help Vos regain control and complete Tate's suicide.
+The attempt fails and Tate kills Eddie during another dissociative episode in which Tate becomes aware of Vos's presence inside his body.
 His consciousness overpowers hers in a psychic confrontation, giving him access to memories of her husband, child and home.
-He kills Eddie during their internal battle.

-Tate then goes to Vos' home and holds her husband at gunpoint, demanding to know what she did to him.
-Vos appears and goads Tate into killing Michael so that she can be freed from her personal attachments.
+Tate goes to Vos's home and holds her husband at gunpoint, demanding to know what she did to him.
+Vos appears inside Tate's mind and goads Tate into killing Michael.
 When Michael knocks the gun from Tate's hand, Tate kills him with a meat cleaver.
-Moments later, Ira stabs Tate in the throat, finally killing him.
-Tate uses his last moments to fatally shoot Ira, though it is clear that Vos is in control.
+Moments later, Ira stabs Tate in the throat, killing him, reminiscent of the opening sequence's stabbing.
+Vos uses Tate's last moments to shoot Ira dead.
+Ira is then revealed to also have been a host.

-Vos returns to her own body and discovers Girder had taken control of Ira to end her struggle with Tate.
-With Ira and Michael both dead, she is now free of all human attachments, just like Girder wanted.
+Vos returns to her own body and discovers that it was Girder who had taken control of Ira.
+With Ira and Michael both dead, she is now free of all human attachments, as Girder wanted.

-In another debriefing, Vos sorts through the same personal objects from the beginning of the film.
-She handles the butterfly again, but does not express any guilt for killing it.
-Girder smiles and replies, "Very good."
+In another debriefing, Vos sorts through her personal objects again.
+She contemplates and recognizes the butterfly, but does not express any guilt for killing it.
+Girder praises her.